Lydia Ko

 In November 2022, Ko won the CME Group Tour Championship with its $2 million first-place prize, completing the LPGA Tour season with three wins, the LPGA Player of the Year award for the second time in her career, the Vare Trophy for the lowest scoring average, the 2022 leading money winner, and rose to number two in the Women's World Golf Rankings.

+In August 2024, she won the gold medal in women's golf at the Paris 2024 Summer Olympics, a victory that qualified her for the LPGA Hall of Fame, the 35th and youngest inductee at age 27.
+Combined with her bronze medal from the Tokyo 2020 Olympics and silver medal from the Rio 2016 Olympics, she attained the complete set of Olympic medals, becoming the first golfer in the modern era to achieve all three medals at three different Olympic Games.

 Ko is a player director on the LPGA Board.

+Ko was made a Dame Companion of the New Zealand Order of Merit in the 2025 New Year Honours, for services to golf.
+She is believed to be the youngest dame or knight of the modern era.

 Early life and education

 Ko was born on 24 April 1997 in Seoul, South Korea, and emigrated with her family to New Zealand when she was four, gaining New Zealand citizenship at age 12.
 She began playing golf as a five-year-old when her mother took her into a pro shop at the Pupuke Golf Club on Auckland's North Shore owned by professional Guy Wilson, who coached her until 22 December 2013.
 She was a seven-year-old in March 2005 when she first came to the attention of the media, for competing in the New Zealand national amateur championships.
 She was educated at Mairangi Bay Primary and Pinehurst School in Albany, New Zealand, and when she joined the professional golf tour she took correspondence classes with Pinehurst.
 Starting in 2015 Ko said she would study psychology extramurally with Korea University, Seoul.
 The Yonhap news agency reported her as saying "I'll have to listen to what the university says to decide how I will do my studies.
 I'll have to make sure I submit the required papers and projects as the majority of my classes will be done online."